 NSM phonographs can be operated in different modes: stereo, mono or S-Stereo.
 S-stereo simulates a base wide sound system for better stereo sound effects.
 The mode switch S1 used for this purpose is placed on the CB CENTRALEINHEIT ES 5.1.
 Just move the switch into the desired position.

-The factory setting is "STEREO".
+The factory setting of the mode switch is "STEREO".